Genivia/ugrep/README.md

     ugrep -RL '' --ignore-files --ignore-files=.ignore

-To recursively list all files that are not ignored by one specific .gitignore:
+To recursively list all files that are not ignored by .gitignore and are also not excluded by `.git/info/exclude`:

+    ugrep -Rl '' --ignore-files --exclude-from=.git/info/exclude

+Same, but by creating a symlink to `.git/info/exclude` to make the exclusions
+implicit:

+    ln -s .git/info/exclude .ignore
-    ugrep -Rl '' --exclude-from=mydir/.gitignore
+    ugrep -Rl '' --ignore-files --ignore-files=.ignore

 <a name="gitignore"/>